Guide: How to Digitize Your Kaizen Process

 Step 3: Migrate historical ideas

-If you have a stack of kaizen cards or spreadsheets, don't ignore them.
+If you have a stack of kaizen cards or spreadsheets, do not ignore them.
 Digitise the active ones (ideas still in progress or waiting for implementation).
 Archive the rest.
-It shows you take continuity seriously and that the system doesn't start from zero.
+It shows you take continuity seriously and that the system does not start from zero.

 Step 4: Train and launch